 4. After-dinner party

 Parties in Palermo are really lots of fun but it’s hard to learn the protocol here.
 It’s hard to find the best parties for you and your group, and even harder to get a ticket on time.
-If you hope to get in some dancing on New Year’s Eve, just email me at (email@example.com) and I’ll give you all the details I can.
+If you hope to get in some dancing on New Year’s Eve, your best bet is to have a chat with your host or any local about the parties in town.